Cross-country skiing at the 2002 Winter Olympics – Men's 2 × 10 kilometre pursuit

 The men's 2 × 10 kilometre pursuit cross-country skiing competition at the 2002 Winter Olympics in Salt Lake City, United States, was held on 14 February at Soldier Hollow.

 The competition consisted of two races.
-The first was a 10 kilometre classical race.
-Then, there was a 10 km freestyle pursuit where the competitors started based on the times from the classical event.
+The first was an interval start 10 kilometre classical race.
+The top 60 advanced to the 10 km freestyle pursuit where the competitors started based on the times from the classical event.
 The winner of the race was the first competitor(s) to finish the second race.

+Johann Mühlegg of Spain originally won the competition, but nine days later he failed a doping test following his gold medal win in the 50 km classical race.
+It wasn't until 2003 that Mühlegg was stripped of the gold medal in this event, too.

+Background

+At the previous Olympics, the pursuit used a 10km/15km format.
+The defending champion was Thomas Alsgaard.
+The silver medalist, Bjørn Dæhlie, and the bronze medalist, Vladimir Smirnov had both retired from competition.
+Per Elofsson was the 2001 world champion.